Shear Is Not Always Simple: Rate-Dependent Effects of Flow Type on Granular Rheology

-Fits from these three models are included in Fig. \ref{fig:mu_v_theta}.
 All models are constrained to predict $\mu_\mathrm{TXC}$ based on the fitting protocol while only the WW model is also constrained to predict $\mu_\mathrm{TXE}$, having been fit with two parameters.
 Both the WW and MN models are fairly accurate while the LD model overpredicts $\mu_\mathrm{TXE}$.
-Interestingly, this is the opposite of yielding where MN underpredicts and DL correctly predicts $\mu_\mathrm{TXE}$ \cite{Thornton2010, Huang2014,Fleischmann2014, Fleischmann2020}.
-The WW and MN models both deviate from the data, but the root-mean-square error calculated across Lode angles is less than $0.005$ for all combinations of $I$ and $\mu_S$ tested.
-The WW model is slightly better than MN except at high inertial numbers.
-Although no model is perfect, these two might be suitably accurate for continuum rheology models.
-Note that the accuracy of these models would change if we fit $\mu$ in terms of the Lode angle of the strain rate tensor, $\theta^{\dot{\epsilon}}$.
+Interestingly, this is the opposite of yielding where MN underpredicts and LD correctly predicts $\mu_\mathrm{TXE}$ \cite{Thornton2010, Huang2014,Fleischmann2014, Fleischmann2020}.
+Although the WW and MN models both deviate from the data, they may be sufficiently accurate for continuum rheology models as the root-mean-square error across Lode angles is generally less than a few percentages of $\sigma_{TXC}$ for all $I$ and $\mu_S$ tested.

-In this work, DEM simulations were used to determine the effect of loading geometry on steady-state granular rheology.
-Such behavior is often simplified and described by Mohr-Coulomb or Drucker-Prager models although actual behavior lies somewhere in between.
-Loading geometry has a significant effect on granular rheology, an effect that grows with increasing friction or inertial number.
-There are other features not considered in this study, such as other modes of friction \cite{Singh2020, Santos2020} and aspherical grain shape \cite{Salerno2018}, that are important to characterize as they may also affect the shape of the stress envelope.
-Finally, these findings motivate the need for formulating tensorial rheological models which are capable of describing the effect of Lode angle and parameterizing them using data from multiple flow geometries \cite{Giusteri2018, Srivastava2020b} and flows in complex geometries \cite{Silbert2001, Depken2007, Rycroft2009, Bhateja2020}.
+In this work, DEM simulations were used to explore steady-state granular rheology over an extensive range of friction values, strain rates, and flow types.
+A dataset of the deviatoric stress tensor is available in the Supplemental Material \footnote{See the Supplemental Material at the journal's website for a dataset of the average stress tensor measured at all friction coefficients, Lode angles, and inertial numbers considered in this study.}.
+The type of flow has a significant effect on granular rheology, an effect that grows with increasing friction or inertial number.
+The dependence on the type of flow is often simplified and described by Mohr-Coulomb or Drucker-Prager models although actual behavior lies in between the extremes of these two models.
+There are other granular features which can also affect the stress envelope that should be studied such as other modes of interparticle friction \cite{Singh2020, Santos2020} and aspherical grain shapes \cite{Salerno2018}.
+Finally, these results motivate the need to formulate tensorial rheological models which describe the effect of flow type \cite{Giusteri2018, Srivastava2020b, Coquand2021} and parametrize them using bulk simulations across flow types along with simulations of flows in complex geometries \cite{Silbert2001, Depken2007, Rycroft2009, Bhateja2020}.